10 Tips You Can Immediately Use for Health, Wellness, and Life Success

 - Exercise – Yes, I know, this one is a no-brainer.
 Interestingly, I should have replaced “exercise” with the word “move,” as you might be surprised at the benefits of simply making your body move a little more each day (this could be by taking the steps instead of elevator, etc.).
 In fact, walking is a terrific way to lose weight and immediately feel better — and this might be the best option for people not quite ready for a full-go exercise routine.

-- Examine your “circles” – Often when I meet with clients who tell me they are depressed, we quickly see where the root of their depression is and this might surprise you — it’s the people they spend the most time with each day!
+- Examine your social circles – Often when I meet with clients who tell me they are depressed, we quickly see where the root of their depression is, and this might surprise you — it’s often the people they spend the most time with each day.
 Do you have work associates or other friends who constantly complain about everything?
-If so, it might behoove you to spend a few less minutes around them each day — for example, do you need to have lunch with the same Negative Nellie everyday, or can you spend your time better elsewhere (like walking!).
+If so, it might behoove you to spend a few less minutes around them each day — for example, do you need to have lunch with the same negative people everyday, or can you spend your time better elsewhere?
 The point here is that misery does in fact love company, and often our mood states cycle downward over the long grind of listening to the same people spew their negativity in our company.

 - Set specific goals – Rather than setting goals like “to get healthy” or “to find a better job,” try and become more specific and identify precise targets.
 Using the weight loss example, how much do you want to lose, and by what date?
 How will you lose the weight by then (whats your plan)?
 Similarly, what type of job do you want?
 How will you find those potential opportunities?
 How many phone calls and resumes will you need to send out each week?
 These are all examples of how being specific plays into effective goal setting.

-- Prioritize downtime – Yes, you heard that correctly – don’t just wait around until you can “find some time,” but instead make downtime a priority.
+- Prioritize downtime – Yes, you heard that correctly – don’t just wait around until you can casually find some time, but instead make downtime a priority.
 This does not mean you blow off important things that must be done (like going to work), but instead suggests that you critically examine where your time goes each week and build in breaks similarly to how you build in other responsibilities.
-Your downtime might only be 30 minutes, but you will be amazed at how quickly that “reset” will increase your energy and galvanize your resiliency.
+Your downtime might only be 30 minutes, but you will be amazed at how quickly that reset will increase your energy and galvanize your resiliency.